-The Chief Technical Steward and/or the Technical Steward may perform the following checks before the rider is permitted to take part in practice of the race:
+The Chief Technical Steward/Technical Steward may perform the following checks before the rider is permitted to take part in practice of the race:

-69.04.1 That the helmet fits well on the rider's head.
+That the helmet fits well on the rider's head.

-69.04.2 That it is not possible to slip the retention system over the chin, when fully fastened.
+That it is not possible to slip the retention system over the chin, when fully fastened.

-69.04.3 That it is not possible to pull the helmet over the rider's head by pulling it from the back of the helmet.
+That it is not possible to pull the helmet over the rider's head by pulling it from the back of the helmet.